-For a period of 12 months from the Effective Date of this protocol (Version 1.0), fields with start dates on or after June 27, 2010 are eligible to register with the Reserve if submitted by June 27, 2013.
+Fields with start dates on or after June 27, 2010 are eligible to register with the Reserve if submitted by June 27, 2013 (i.e. during the first 12 months following the Effective Date of Version 1.0 of the protocol).
 Fields with start dates prior to June 27, 2010 are not eligible under this protocol.
 Fields may always be submitted for listing by the Reserve prior to their start date.